-Before you let your audience go, uniquely label or number each of the steps, enter these into a spreadsheet similar to the below and ask your audience to agree on a pain rating for each step, this rating should be between -10 and +10, (+10 being it’s very easy, takes no time at all, even enjoyable and -10 they hate it, its bottleneck, hard to do, takes ages involves lots of people, difficult systems, etc) capture the rating given and some verbatim commentary as to why they gave the rating for those that seem most important.
+Before you let your audience go, uniquely label or number each of the steps, enter these into a spreadsheet similar to the one below, and ask your audience to agree on a pain rating for each step, this rating should be between -10 and +10, (+10 being it’s very easy, takes no time at all, even enjoyable and -10 they hate it, its bottleneck, hard to do, takes ages involves lots of people, difficult systems, etc) capture the rating given and some verbatim commentary as to why they gave the rating for those that seem most important.

 Write-Up Post Workshop

 Once you’ve gone over this and all agreed on each end-to-end process, you can use tools such as Draw.io (free), Microsoft Visio (mid-range price), or SmartDraw (top-end price) to tidy it up and draw up a soft copy ready for the next steps (if you are doing 1 to 1 conversation and space is limited, the best approach is to either sketch up in your notebook or create the process directly into the tools mentioned.
-If using the latter make practice so that you are quick and competent in front of a customer, otherwise stick to your notebook!).
+If using the latter practice so that you are quick and competent in front of a customer, otherwise, stick to your notebook!).

 - Use phasing as a process pipeline to get you started and start to understand the journey

 - Adapt your process pipeline as you gain more detail and your first will be wrong

 - Make sure each possible start point is considered (for a sales process leads could come in from email, phone, F2F, exhibitions, Social Media, websites, etc) Every start point will likely have different process maps, you need to know ALL of them.

 - Ask “what happens next?”, “Why?” and if you feel something is missing, ask “How?”